Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 To avoid having to type \n for a new line, you can have your own customized procedure `println`.
-The code shows two overloading versions.
+The code shows two overloaded versions.
 Both have the keyword **inline**, to avoid a procedure call to `println`, increasing performance.
 - (1) just takes 1 argument of the Any type, and calls the standard print procedure from _Basic_, adding a new-line character, so `println` can also print out variables of any type, in contrast to `print`!
 - (2) takes a format string msg, and takes a variable (..) number of Any type, it calls `print` with the same arguments, and then prints a \n.